rohautl/ModelioScribes/UseCaseScribe/README.md

 UseCaseScribe
 =============
 This script aims to simplify the input of use case models in Modelio.
-The "import" operations transform text written in a "Simple Use Case Notation" (SUCN) into use case elements (actors, use cases, notes, etc.).
+The "import" operation transforms a text written in a "Simple Use Case Notation" (SUCN) into use case elements (actors, use cases, notes, etc.).
 On the other way around the "export" operation consists in generating a SUCN text from an existing model.

 Import and export operations
 ----------------------------